GU-DPM/PoC/README.md

 The **Code** folder contains the functions used in the work.\
 The **Fig** folder contains the figures used in the paper.\
-**Functions:**\
+All the original data is the parameters .csv files saved in the folder **./Code/pnas** **Functions:**\
 **(1).DPM_drugmis**\
 This function is the main function used to run the analysis.
 It consists of five steps that generate all the figures and tables in the study.\
--First step is to generate the misspecified drug 2 sensitivies.\
+*The first step is to generate the misspecified drug 2 sensitivies.\
+*The second step is to run the simulations under the different misspecification scenarios.\
+*The third step is run the simulations without misspecification.\